BuildAPKs/db.BuildAPKs/README.md

 The usage is: ` _AT_ login/repo commit ` and the file ~/buildAPKs/.gitmodules has information about each submodule repository.
 The submodules located in ~/buildAPKs/sources/ contain module themed ma.bash files.
 Running ~/buildAPKs/build.buildAPKs.modules.bash will populate the ` .gitmodules ` file and the submodules.
 The ` _AT_ ` function itself is located in ` grep -r _AT_ ~/buildAPKs/scripts/ ` after the corresponding submodules have been cloned into the ~/buildAPKs/ directory.

-Files [CEOUZ]NAMES may contain duplicate names.
+Files var/db/[CEOUZ]NAMES may contain duplicate names.
 File ` rm.dups.bash ` has more information.
-Files [PRXZ]NAMES may contain duplicate names, and stop the build process.
-Remove the corresponding account name from the [PRXZ]NAMES file or files to continue the build process.
+Files var/db/[PRXZ]NAMES may contain duplicate names, and stop the build process.
+Remove the corresponding account name from the var/db/[PRXZ]NAMES file or files to continue the build process.

 These files are located in ~/buildAPKs/var/db/, and their purpose is outlined in this table: